txt/aa24/docs/projects.md

 # projects

+replace NB with FFT.  use B0=6, see if youc an get  model and optimization is  one go.
+Note: yu will have to implemt ft trees. not hard. but rememember the $2^D$ trick

 so many asusmptions in the maths. what happens if they are vioalated? can you build an isntane generator that cretes